gamernetwork/.github/PULL_REQUEST_TEMPLATE.md

 List any issue numbers or links to Freshservice tickets here.

 **Lighthouse audit**
-For markup and script changes, provide before and after Lighthouse audit logs to show that your changes do not lower our Lighthouse scores.
+If you have made markup, style, or script changes please provide before and after Lighthouse results to show that your changes do not lower our Lighthouse scores.

 ## Optional items